Monitoring Sexual Orientation, Gender and Trans Status

 Everything you always wanted to know about sexual orientation monitoring... but were afraid to ask, aims to encourage public sector organisations to take the lead in implementing sexual orientation monitoring, by highlighting the benefits for organisations, staff and service users.

-This first of its kind, the guide aims to encourage public sector organisations to take the lead in implementing sexual orientation monitoring, by highlighting the benefits for organisations, staff and service users.
+The first of its kind, this guide aims to encourage public sector organisations to take the lead in implementing sexual orientation monitoring, by highlighting the benefits for organisations, staff and service users.
 Based on research conducted in the NHS and the wider public sector, it offers a step-by-step guide to the process of sexual orientation monitoring, illustrated with best practice examples and real-life case studies.

 Everything you always wanted to know about sexual orientation monitoring... but were afraid to ask, highlights that investing in equality makes good business sense, as understanding the needs of staff and service users leads to more targeted and successful work, saving money in the long run.